MPC-Berkeley/barc_lite/me131_docker/docker_readme.md

 ### Deleting a Container

 To delete a container, we first have to make sure that it has been stopped.
-To do so use the command
+To do so, open a new terminal window on your host machine and use the following command:

 ```
 docker stop <CONTAINER_ID>